kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 }
 ```

-Below is a the C# Lambda function modified to achieve this:
+We'll then need to modify the C# Lambda function to provide the required functionality.

 ```csharp
 public class Function